 Better than that, we feel healthier.
 Who wouldn’t?
 We’re eating huge salads daily, lots and lots of vegetables and fruits.
 If you looked in our kitchen you’d see stuff that looks like food rather than colorful boxes of instant meals.
 Plus, we get to eat dessert every evening!!
 Often that is a homemade chocolate cherry sorbet which is just scrumptious.

 Sheila spent a week in Utah at a conference with Dr. Fuhrman and 100 others who Eat to Live.
 She learned more about what to eat, how to prepare it, and why.
 Although it was blazingly hot, it was a great opportunity to learn more and reinforce the commitment to ETL.
-You can click on the thumbnails in the sidebar to see some photos from the trip.
-Click here for a Word document with some favorite recipes.
+You can click on the thumbnails below to see some photos from the trip.
+Click here for a file with some favorite recipes.
 Here are a few tips & goals she brought back:

 - Eat a couple of Brazil nuts every week.
 They’re the only source of selenium.
 If you can’t get them in the shell eat more like a dozen.